olivrverhelst/assignments/Lab1/README.md

 ### Clean up

 Now we have two queues which is twice the amount of code to maintain!
 We also previously mentioned that the `ObjectQueue` can store anything, including strings, so why have two?
-The next part is creating an encapsulation class or wrapper class which implements the `IStringQueue` interface by using the `ObjectQueue` instead of the concrete implementation.
+The next part is creating an encapsulation class or wrapper class which implements the `IStringQueue` interface by using the `ObjectQueue` instead of the `StringQueue` class we just created.

-* Change the existing `StringQueue` or create a new class by creating a new `ObjectQueue` field and assigning it an empty `ObjectQueue`.
+* Change the existing `StringQueue` or create a new class, then create a  `ObjectQueue` field and assigning it an empty `ObjectQueue` like `private ObjectQueue internalQueue = new ObjectQueue();`.
-* Change the Enqueue, Dequeue and Size to call the `ObjectQueue` implementations instead
+* Change or reimplement the Enqueue, Dequeue and Size to call the `ObjectQueue` field instead of the implementations we created for the `StringQueue` class.
 * The Grow function can be deleted since that is handle by the `ObjectQueue`

 One thing to note is that Enqueue is easy to implement, it is just calling the `ObjectQueue.Enqueue` function, but the Dequeue is harder.
 In C# all types are automatically (implicit) cast to a less specific type (for instance a base class or an interface).
 This means that since everything in C# is an object, then the string is implicitly cast to the object type.
 The other way around is not true since we do not know what the object should be.
 More information about casting can be found at the following links: